When arranging your financial affairs, you will want to plan to minimize your taxes as much as you can.

 Your AGI affects your involvement with banks, applications for mortgages, and financial aid for colleges.
 Your AGI is determined by subtracting any adjustments from your income from your total income from all sources.
 The higher your total income is, the higher your AGI will be.

 Similarly, the more money you earn, the more taxes will be deducted from your income.
 Alternately, the less money you earn, the fewer taxes will be deducted from your income.
 To reduce the amount of taxes that are deducted from your income, you have to make less.

-One good way to do that is to invest money in your 401k or some sort of retirement plan through your employer.
+One good way to do that is to invest money in your 401k or some retirement plan through your employer.
 The investment will lower your wages and therefore lower your tax bill.

-Another method is to set up a Flexible Spending Account (FSA) at work or sign up for Dependent Care Reimbursement (DCR) if you have children that attend daycare.
+Another method is to set up a Flexible Spending Account (FSA) at work or sign up for Dependent Care Reimbursement (DCR) if you have children who attend daycare.
 The FSA allows you to deduct part of your income tax-free in order to pay for qualified medical care expenses such as co-pays, medical equipment, and deductibles.

 The DCR works in the same manner.
 You request an amount of your income be taken out pre-tax and are reimbursed for daycare expenses.